Cloak: Transitioning States on Legacy Blockchains Using Secure and Publicly Verifiable Off-Chain Multi-Party Computation: Conclusion

 \section{Conclusion}

-In this paper, we have first identified and formalized the problem of the Multi-party Transaction which requires public verifiability of a state transition caused by a multi-party computation process.
-We also developed a novel framework, \codename, to enable confidential smart contracts with mixed PUT, PRT, and MPT on existing blockchains.
-To the best of our knowledge, \codename advances in these aspects: introducing the first domain-specific language which allows developers to specify PUT, PRT, and MPT in a single confidential smart contract by annotating privacy invariants at the place; the first solution achieving public verifiability of an MPT; supporting parties negotiating MPT proposals without knowing each other's identity in prior; achieving financial fairness under byzantine adversary model.
-During our evaluation of \codename in both examples and real-world smart contracts, the LOC of developing \codename smart contract is 13.5\% less than deployed ones, and \codename requires only 2 transactions to secure an MPT.
+In this paper, we developed a novel framework, \codename, to enable confidential smart contracts with \acrshort{mpt} on existing blockchains.
+To the best of our knowledge, \codename advances in these aspects.
+Specifically, \codename is the first to support parties to securely negotiate \acrshort{mpt} proposals off-chain without knowing or communicating with others during the negotiation phase. \codename is the first to achieve public verifiability of an \acrshort{mpt} while considering both on-chain and off-chain inputs/outputs.
+Moreover, \codename achieves financial fairness under a Byzantine adversary model.
+Finally, with all the above properties, \codename requires only 2 transactions, far superior to previous work that allows nondeterministic negotiation and financial fairness but requires $O(n)$ transactions.
+During our evaluation of \codename in both examples and real-world smart contracts, \codename reduces the gas cost by 32.4\%.
+In conclusion, \codename achieves low-cost and secure \acrshort{mpt}, thereby paving the way for the publicly verifiable and reusable off-chain \acrshort{mpc}s.

-In conclusion, \codename achieves low-cost, secure, and public verifiable MPT.
-It eliminates low-level, bug-prone, and time-consuming MPT implementations for both developers and users thus paving the way for general-purpose multi-party privacy-preserved computation.